 As you probably know, responding to a fraudulent phishing email is an easy way to fall victim to a hacker and have your important online account(s) compromised.

-The latest phishing scheme that’s making the rounds of late is targeting AT&T customers.
+The latest recurring phishing scheme to start making the rounds again is targeting AT&T customers.

 Although the wording of the fraudulent emails vary a bit, they all warn you that if you don’t click the link in the email and “update your mailbox” your AT&T email account will be closed.